Economic Research

 makes it possible to harmonize other supervisory tools such as insurers technical provisions.

-volume (in the case of non-life businesses, for example, on the premium and claims index).
+Essentially, the amount of the solvency margin depends on the insurance companys businessvolume (in the case of non-life businesses, for example, on the premium and claims index).
 At

 best, this reflects the companys risk only indirectly.

-insurance undertaking lowers its premiums, all other circumstances being equal it can improve its
+Moreover, solvency margins can create absurd incentives.
+If, for example, an under-capitalizedinsurance undertaking lowers its premiums, all other circumstances being equal it can improve its

 solvency margin at short term even as its overall financial position deteriorates.

 Insurance providers have been operating of late in a difficult environment.
-Geopolitical risks (terrorism)
+Geopolitical risks (terrorism)and major claims (natural disasters, industrial accidents) on the one hand and volatile eq-uity

 markets and historically low interest rates on the other are weighing heavily on their earnings